pketh/pketh.github.io/_posts/2016-05-07-music-and-software.md

 <p class="standalone-emoji">👯</p>

 Art and Engineering get closer everyday.
-Subscriptions push [constant iterative improvements](http://www.nytimes.com/2016/02/21/arts/music/kanye-west-life-of-pablo-tlop.html).
-Platforms help us discover, but as the the relationship between creators and their fans becomes more personal, the best stuff is shared & sold directly.
+Subscriptions push constant [iterative improvements](http://www.nytimes.com/2016/02/21/arts/music/kanye-west-life-of-pablo-tlop.html).
+Platforms help us discover new stuff, but as the the relationship between creators and their fans becomes more personal, the best stuff is just between us.